chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 	  set initial refinement   = 4
 	end

-Using an ``initial refinement`` of 4, the initial size of the cubic cells is 1.875.
+The dimensions of the used domain are (60x30x30), and the ``subdivided_hyper_rectangle`` is initially divided in (2x1x1) cells, the cells are therefore cubic and of initial size (30x30x30).
+Using an ``initial refinement`` of 4, the initial size of the cubic cells is 30/2^4 = 1.875.
 Since the particle size is small in regards to the mesh size, a refinement zone is generated around the particle to better capture it (see :doc:`../../../parameters/cfd/box_refinement` for more details).

 .. code-block:: text